+• ENG 5960 - Senior Seminar

+English Major with Concentration in Creative Writing

-- 2 introductory inquiries (survey courses) - 2 gateway courses (ENG 3010 and ENG 3020) - 5 intermediate inquiries (courses above ENG 3020) - 1 capstone course (senior seminar) The English major with a concentration in creative writing requires 12 courses, which includes an additional 2 intermediate inquiries in creative writing.
+The English major with a concentration in creative writing requires 12 courses, including three or four courses in creative writing.

 Students interested in an English major or minor are encouraged to take survey courses (ENG 1210: British Literatures to 1789; ENG 1220: British Literatures after 1789; ENG 1230: American Literatures to 1860; ENG 1240: American Literatures after 1860; ENG 1250: World Literatures; or ENG 1270: African-American Literatures) in their first year and to declare a major as sophomores.

-In conjunction with declaring an English major or minor, students must take ENG 3010: Textual Studies and Criticism and ENG 3020: Literary and Cultural Theory, a sequence of gateway courses in critical methods and contemporary theory.
-Juniors and seniors should take primarily 3000-level courses, at least three of which must be literature courses.
-The senior seminar is a capstone course, in which students study a topic, author, or a period in depth and develop independent research projects.
+In conjunction with declaring an English major or minor, students must take ENG 3010: Textual Studies and Criticism and ENG 3020: Literary and Cultural Theory, a sequence of "gateway" courses in critical methods and contemporary theory.
+Juniors and seniors should take primarily 3000- and 5000-level courses, at least three of which must be literature or theory courses.

+A senior seminar is the capstone course, in which students study a topic, author, or a period in depth and develop independent research projects.
 ENG 3020: Literary and Cultural Theory and the senior seminar must be taken at Hamline.
 ENG 3010 and ENG 3020 must be taken at least one semester before the senior seminar and are strongly recommended before taking other 3000-level courses.

+Creative Writing Alternative

-Creative Writing Options Students interested in pursuing a program in creative writing have two options: an English Major with a concentration in creative writing or an English Creative Writing minor.
-(See requirements in those sections below.)
-Major Requirements (Note: ENG 1110 is not part of the major but can be counted toward breadth of study.)
-Standard English Major Requirements:
+Students interested in pursuing a program in creative writing also can take an English major and a creative writing minor (see requirements in other sections).

+English Major with Concentration in Creative Writing Requirements:

+(Note: ENG 1110 is not part of the major but can be counted toward breadth of study.)

-The English major requires 10 courses in the department, including: Two survey courses, which may not be from the same category below: Category A
+The Concentration in Creative Writing requires 12 courses, including:

+Two survey courses, which may not be from the same category below:

+Category A

 - ENG 1210 British Literatures to 1789

-- ENG 1220 British Literatures after 1789 Category B
+- ENG 1220 British Literatures after 1789

+Category B

 - ENG 1230 American Literatures to 1860

 - ENG 1240 American Literatures after 1860

-- Category C
+Category C

 - ENG 1250 World Literatures

 - ENG 1270 African-American Literatures

 Two gateway courses to be taken in sequence:

-- ENG 3010 Textual Studies and Criticism - ENG 3020 Literary and Cultural Theory (Note: ENG 3020 must be taken at Hamline and taken before the senior seminar) Five 3000-level English courses above ENG 3020:
+- ENG 3010 Textual Studies and Criticism

+- ENG 3020 Literary and Cultural Theory

+- (ENG 3020 must be taken at Hamline and taken before the senior seminar)

+Three advanced-level literature or theory courses

+Includes courses numbered ENG 3450 to ENG 3570, ENG 3100, ENG 3190, and ENG 5600.

+Three 3000-level creative writing courses

+Required: